Alex-X-W/Alex-X-W.github.io/_includes/about/en.md

-> Autumn is the best season in New York.
+> Autumn in New York, why does it seem so inviting?

 So, one more drink?

-Hi my friend, I write about things related to my work and study here...or occationally some personal.
+Hi, I write about things related to my work and study here...or occationally some personal.